shmutalov/phiblock/README.md

     cd phiblock
     ```

 * If you would like a specific [version/tag](https://github.com/phiblock-project/phiblock/tags), do a git checkout for that version. eg. 'v0.0.0.1'.
-If you don't care about the version and just want binaries from master, skip this step:
+If you don't care about the version and just want binaries from main, skip this step:

     ```bash
     git checkout v0.0.0.1